Basic example#

 Reservoirs#

-# Add reservoir objects to the model and instancing them
+# Add reservoir objects to the model and keep references for later

 rsv1 = shop.model.reservoir.add_object('Reservoir1')